robert-juang/Optimization/README.md

 # Final Thoughts

 Overall, I am really glad I took the class!
 The assignments were unique and challenging.
 I had forgotten most of the math I learned in linear algebra so this class started out really rough but definitely got better over time.
 I think I will continue to learn more about optimization in my own time, building off of techniques and concepts that I have learned in class.
+I might consider uploading more code if I find the time to do so in the future.